 The CE marking shall be subject to the general principles set out in Article 30 of Regulation (EC) No 765/2008 and shall have the following format:

 The CE marking shall be affixed visibly, legibly and indelibly to the apparatus or to its data plate.

-Further details on CE marking and potential exemptions from the marking requirements on the product (like “not possible or not warranted on account of the nature of the product”) are given in the Blue Guide section 4.5.1 "CE marking".
+If it is not possible or not warranted on account of the nature of the apparatus, it shall be affixed to the packaging and to the accompanying documentation (further details on CE marking and the expressions “not possible or not warranted on account of the nature of the product” are given in the Blue Guide,section 4.5.1 "CE marking").

 When use is made of the exemption provided by Article 19(1) not to apply the requirements of articles 6 to 12 and articles 14 to 18 in the case of apparatus which is intended for incorporation into a particular fixed installation and is otherwise not made available on the market, it is not allowed to affix the CE marking to this apparatus to attest compliance with the EMCD.
 In this case CE marking may however be required to show conformity to other Directives.

-Other identifying marks
+Identifying information

 The EMCD requires that apparatus be identified by “type, batch or serial number or other element allowing their identification of the apparatus”.
 There is flexibility in this requirement, allowing for the manufacturer to choose his own philosophy for identification of an apparatus for regulatory purposes.
 However, the identification of the apparatus must unambiguously correlate with the DoC and the technical documentation.